pa2si/salsa-calendar/README.md

-v 0.1.3
+v 0.1.4

 that's new:

-- Clerk auth
-- Sidebar content depending of login status
+- drawer closes when click in Navlinks
+- margin left for routes

 to dos:

+- order of about and Nav Links change when logged in
 - create an event
 - show my events
 - cloudinary?